Grand Prize winner of the American Musical Theater Festival contest for new musicals

 Whether played by piano and small combo or a full orchestra, the music soars, with folk-influenced ballads, choral ensembles, and dances.

-Principal Characters (click the character name to listen) ♫
+Principal Characters (click or tap the character name to listen) ♫

 |Phoebe||mezzo soprano, mid-40s|